sajalT05/Lending-Club-Case-Study-upgrad/README.md

 ## General Information
 - Provide general information about your project here.
   - The Project has 3 files:
-      - 'loan.csv' containing the raw dataset from the Lending Club
+      - 'loan.csv' - It contains the raw dataset from the Lending Club
-      - 'Data_Dictionary.xlsx' containing the definition of each variable
+      - 'Data_Dictionary.xlsx' - It contains the definition of each variable given by Lending Club
-      - 'Group_facilitator_Name.ipynb jupyter notebook containing the code of the exploratory data analysis carried out on the dataset
+      - 'Group_facilitator_Name.ipynb - The jupyter notebook containing the code of the exploratory data analysis carried out on the dataset
+      - 'loan_columns.csv - csv file created using the first sheet of Data_Dcitionary.xlsx file
 - What is the background of your project?
   -  It stems from the business need to reduce the loan defaults and increase the profit of investors
 - What is the business probem that your project is trying to solve?